Title IX Harassment & Discrimination Investigations & Hearings

 - Pace University Title IX Investigations, Disciplinary Hearings & Arrests

 Although more than what will be addressed here, Title IX prohibits discrimination and harassment.
 Harassment can come in many forms and need not be a man against a woman.
 Sexual harassment, gender-based harassment, and sexual violence all fall under the umbrella of prohibitions in Title IX.
 Whether you are a female harassing a male, man discriminating against another man, or any combination is of no consequence.
-If you perpetrate or are alleged to have committed a rape, struck another person, recorded another without their knowledge or consent or even made threats that are sexual in nature or gender based, a victim can make a complaint with the school, college or university where he or she is attending.
-This in turn will trigger an investigation, a potential disciplinary hearing, suspension or expulsion.
+If you perpetrate or are alleged to have committed a rape, struck another person, recorded another without their knowledge or consent or even made threats that are sexual in nature or gender based, a victim can make a complaint with the school, college or university where they are attending.
+This, in turn, will trigger an investigation, a potential disciplinary hearing, suspension or expulsion.
 Even worse, depending on the nature of the alleged conduct, you may be arrested.Title IX: The Investigation

-Upon the filing of a complaint, the college or university you attend must commence its investigation into harassment, violence or discrimination that is gender or sexually based.
+Upon the filing of a complaint, the college or university you attend (Columbia, Barusch, Pace, St. Johns, or any of the other universities) must commence its investigation into harassment, violence or discrimination that is gender or sexually based.
 Because the law mandates that every university or college in New York and elsewhere have a Title IX Coordinator, this staff member or administrator will be in charge of the investigation begin handled at the college.
-He or she and his or her assistants can investigate as they deem fit, but they must investigate.
+The Title IX Coordinator can investigate as they deem fit, but they must investigate.
 This process can include speaking with the complainant and asking to discuss an alleged occurrence with you.
 Further, the Title IX Coordinator can attempt to complete their investigation through available resources.
 In other words, if there are students or faculty who might be witnesses or if there is a video that captured an event, the university can secure that information.
 As the investigation is ongoing, you may be restricted on campus, have your dorm assignment change, or be prevented from any and all interaction with the complainant.
 Much like an order of protection, your interactions with your alleged victim can be limited by your university.